Dimitris112/lets-cook-pp2/README.md

 ## User stories
 - As a food explorer, I want to try recipes from different cultures and regions to expand my knowledge in gastronomy.
 - As a food enthousiast, I want to explore recipes from different cuisines and categories.
 - As a busy individual, I want to be able to search recipes based on specific ingredients or keywords so that I can quickly find recipes that match my available ingredients or dietary preferences.
 This feature would save me time and help me make the most out of my limited cooking time.
 - As someone passionate about cooking, I want to have a functionality to save recipes that I find intriguing or unique, empowering me to experiment with new flavors and techniques at my own pace.
 - couple more will come if i add any more functionality

 ## Features
-- Users can easily navigate through recipes **alphabetically** by selecting a letter, instantly filtering the displayed recipes to those beginning with the chosen letter.
+- Users can easily navigate through recipes **[alphabetically](#alphabetical-search)** by selecting a letter, instantly filtering the displayed recipes to those beginning with the chosen letter.
-- Users can discover new and exciting recipes by clicking the `Random Recipe` button, which selects a recipe at random from the mealdb API providing an element of surprise.
+- Users can discover new and exciting recipes by clicking the **[`Random Recipe`](#random-recipe)** button, which selects a recipe at random from the mealdb API providing an element of surprise.
-- Users can refine their recipe search based on specific meal **categories** via a dropdown menu, which provides a list of available food cateogires to choose from.
+- Users can refine their recipe search based on specific meal **[categories](#filter-category)** via a dropdown menu, which provides a list of available food cateogires to choose from.
-- The project includes clean **pagination** functionality, ensuring a smooth browsing experience by displaying up to 4 recipes per page.
-Pagination controls such as `Previous` and `Next` buttons enalbe the user to navigate between pages.
+- The project includes clean **[pagination](#pagination)** functionality, ensuring a smooth browsing experience by displaying up to 4 recipes per page.
+Pagination controls such as `Previous` and `Next` buttons enable the user to navigate between pages.
-- Users can save each recipe they desire by clicking the `Save Recipe` button which then will be stored below the **Saved Recipes**.
+- Users can save each recipe they desire by clicking the `Save Recipe` button which then will be stored below the **[Saved Recipes](#saved-recipes)**.
 To manage their saved recipes, users have the flexibility to either remove individual recipes by clicking the `Remove` button or clear their entire saved collection with a single click on the `Reset` button.
 Moreover the `Save Recipe` button is hidden within the details of recipes that are already saved, which ensures that the users arern't overwhelmed with unnecessary options.
-- The project includes a **Toggle Speech** button which will read aloud the details of the recipe once the user has clicked to view one.
+- The project includes a **[Toggle Speech](#toggle-speech)** button which will read aloud the details of the recipe once the user has clicked to view one.
 It's easily accessible since its below the `Save Recipe` button.
 The speech can be ended in 2 ways.
 The first is by clicking the `Toggle Speech` button a second time and the second is when the user exits the reipce details window either by clicking the X button or just by clicking out of it.
 This feature enhances accessibility, catering to users who may benefit from auditory assistance.
-- On the **footer** I've included a visually appealing spherical pulse effect housing my 2 social icons which lead to this **Github repository** and my [Linkedin](https://www.linkedin.com/in/dimitrios-thlivitis-617492300/) profile.
+- On the **[footer](#footer)** I've included a visually appealing spherical pulse effect housing my 2 social icons which lead to this **Github repository** and my [Linkedin](https://www.linkedin.com/in/dimitrios-thlivitis-617492300/) profile.

 - ### **DISCLAIMER**
   - The speech which reads the details of the recipes works **ONLY** in browsers that include `Web Speech API`.
 Click here for more information -> [WebSpeech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API){:target="_blank"}